 This itinerary represents a general description of the group’s travels in Costa Rica, but exact itineraries vary by unit.
 Units are based in separate host villages and do not meet during the program.

 Departure • Join the group as you begin a month of village-based community service in the mountains of Costa Rica.
-The group flight departs from either Miami or Newark where you meet one of your leaders and fly to Costa Rica.
+The group flight departs from either Miami or Houston where you meet one of your leaders and fly to Costa Rica.